 Additional Policy Guidance on Interviews

-- Workers instructed that home visits can be scheduled to take an application and conduct an interview, especially if needed for an accommodation due to client disability.
+- DTA instructs workers that home visits can be scheduled to take an application and conduct an interview, especially if needed for an accommodation due to client disability.
 DTA Transitions FYI (Nov 2011).

 - Workers must contact SNAP applicant within two business days to schedule an interview.
 Ops Memo 2011-38 (Aug.
 3, 2011).